openstack-archive/fuel-docs/pages/production-considerations/0040-post-install-healthchecks.rst

 performed actions.
 To perform these checks you will use Sanity and Smoke checks, as described below:

-	* **Sanity Checks** reveal whether the overall system is functional.
-If it fails, you will most likely need to restart some services to operate OpenStack.
+* Sanity Checks reveal whether the overall system is functional.
+These are the core components and you should always check these first, just to make sure.
-	* **Smoke Checks** dive in a little deeper and reveal networking, system-requirements, functionality issues.
+* Smoke Checks dive in a little deeper and reveal networking, system requirements, and various functionality issues.

 Sanity Checks will likely be the point on which the success of your deployment pivots, but it is critical to pay close attention to all